 Katie Price Beauty Baked Bronzer in Golden Bronze, RRP. £6*

 This is extremely pigmented.
 I remember picking up this parcel of beauty goods from the Post Office and sitting in the car with my boyfriend, unwrapping everything like it was Christmas morning, swatching away on my hand and arms until I was quite literally covered.
-I’m not a bronzer kind of gal, but if you are then this is one I can recommend – it’s very pigmented, but it’s so easy to blend to avoid it looking heavy or harsh on the skin – particularly if you’re pale like me.
+I’m not a bronzer kind of gal, but if you are then this is one I can recommend – it’s very pigmented, but it’s so easy to blend to avoid it looking heavy or harsh on the skin.
 Plus, I love the compact packaging.
 A little chunkier than other compact designs, but even the little release button is a cute little white bow which just adds that little extra touch you don’t get with other brands.
+As for the shade, if you’re pale like me, Golden Bronze is one you should avoid.
+It comes off slightly orange on me, so I think a lighter shade is definitely worth a try.

 Katie Price Beauty Brow Palette, RRP. £10*